- BSc Cell Biology, University of Glasgow

 - Chartered Patent Attorney (UK)

 Jamie Allan is based at our Aberdeen office, heading up the alternative energy and renewables team.
-His practice deals with all aspects of IP law, including patents, trade marks, copyrights, design rights (registered and unregistered) and trade secret/confidentiality issues.
+His practice deals with all aspects of IP law, including patents, copyrights, design rights (registered and unregistered) and trade secret/confidentiality issues.

 As a European Patent Attorney, the main focus of Jamie’s day-to-day work is UK, US and European patent drafting and prosecution, helping clients identify and protect their inventions.
 He has extensive experience in oppositions and contentious patent office and court procedures, and in resolving less common IP issues like non-signing inventor disputes, threats liability and entitlement issues.
 Jamie also advises on IP licences and assignments, and is on the firm’s licensing team.